gBlocks/timebuddy/README.md

 ### 6. Submitting Timesheets for Approval:

-Once you've added all your entries, go to the main menu and select "Submit Timesheet."
+Once you've added all your entries, go to the main menu and select "Submit Timesheet".
 Verify all entries and choose the cloud upload icon from any entry to submit all entries in the list.

 ## Feedback